 When the Cards Won’t Give You the Answer

-A musing on uncertainty, divination, and learning to trust life when the future refuses to reveal itself.
+Thoughts on uncertainty, divination, and learning to trust life when the future refuses to reveal itself.

 MUSINGS